 It is not because you will get a big belly if you eat too many of these (which is probably true), but it refers to the swelling of the dough due to the filling.

-Compared to the large Calzone, Panzerotto is smaller in size and deep fried.
+Compared to the much larger Calzone, Panzerotto is smaller in size and deep fried.

 Why deep-fried